RaphaelTurtlePower/objc_ios_guides/Working-with-gesture-recognizers.md

    // Optionally set the number of required taps, e.g., 2 for a double click tapGestureRecognizer.numberOfTapsRequired = 2;

    // Attach it to a view of your choice.
-If its a UIImageView, remember to enable user interaction [self.view addGestureRecognizer:tapGestureRecognizer];
+If it's a UIImageView, remember to enable user interaction [self.view addGestureRecognizer:tapGestureRecognizer];
 }
 ```